Sapphired89/Downside-main/README.md

 ## Some Background

 I go to a school that has a flexible schedule on Fridays.
 Teachers need to create workshops.
 Students need to sign up for them.
-This is an small web app I hacked that facilitate all of that, and allows me unrestriucted access, though I don't do anything malicious.
+This is an small web app I edited that facilitate all of that, and allows me unrestriucted access, though I don't do anything malicious.

 ## Setup
 You will need...